 Net profit margin:

 We do this to subtract the total costs of a business.
-Therefore, it includes interest, tax and others, and is expressed as Net profit/ Revenue x 100.
+Therefore, it includes interest, tax and others, and you can express it as Net profit/ Revenue x 100.

 Operating profit margin: